First galaxy ultraviolet luminosity function limits on dark matter-proton scattering

 Thirdly, when computing the UVLF $\Phi_\mathrm{UV}$ as an integral over the UV magnitude in bins of width $\Delta M_{\rm UV}$, we include the galaxy duty cycle, $f_{\mathrm{duty}}(M_{\rm h} ) = {\rm exp}(-\frac{M_{\rm turn}}{M_{\rm h}} )$, which accounts for inefficient galaxy formation in small halos, due to feedback processes and inefficient gas cooling~\cite{Shapiro:1993hn, Hui:1997dp, Barkana:2000fd, Springel:2002ux, Okamoto:2008sn, Mesinger:2008ze, Sobacchi:2014rua, Sobacchi:2015gpa}, parametrized as an exponential cutoff for halo masses below a characteristic scale $M_{\rm turn}$.

-Finally, to study the effect of IDM on the UVLFs, we interface our modified {\tt GALLUMI} code with the \texttt{DMeff}\footnote{\href{https://github.com/kboddy/class_public/tree/dmeff}{github.com/kboddy/class\_public/tree/dmeff} (see Refs.~\cite{Gluscevic:2017ywp, Boddy:2018kfv})} modified version of the Boltzmann code \texttt{CLASS} \cite{Lesgourgues:2011re, Blas:2011rf}.
+Finally, to study the effect of IDM on the UVLFs, we interface our modified {\tt GALLUMI} code with the \texttt{DMeff}\footnote{ \href{https://github.com/kboddy/class_public/tree/dmeff}{github.com/kboddy/class\_public/tree/dmeff} (see Refs.~\cite{Gluscevic:2017ywp, Boddy:2018kfv})} modified version of the Boltzmann code \texttt{CLASS} \cite{Lesgourgues:2011re, Blas:2011rf}.

-The UVLF data we exploit in this study comes from the HST blank~\cite{Bouwens:2021abc, Oesch:2017abc} and lensed~\cite{Bouwens:2022ojz} fields (see also Ref.~\cite{Finkelstein:2022}).
+\textit{Data.} The UVLF data we exploit in this study comes from the HST blank~\cite{Bouwens:2021abc, Oesch:2017abc} and lensed~\cite{Bouwens:2022ojz} fields (see also Ref.~\cite{Finkelstein:2022}).
 Ref.~\cite{Bouwens:2021abc} collected more than 24,000 sources to determine the UVLFs, where most of them are found at low redshifts ($z \sim 2-6$), yielding strong bounds on the number density of luminous galaxies at these redshifts, especially at the center of the observed brightness range.
 The lensed UVLFs are composed of rare, faint galaxies, which are found behind the Hubble frontier field clusters, and are magnified by them.
 They are obtained from only $\sim 2500$ sources, which results in a larger uncertainty on the galaxies number density.
 Their importance in the analysis stems from the fact that while the blank fields can access relatively bright sources ($\rm M_{UV} < -17$), the lensing of the faint sources ($\rm M_{UV} < -12$) opens a window to much smaller scales, which are sensitive to smaller DM-proton scattering cross sections than the blank fields.
+In order to avoid modeling the covariance between magnitude bins for the lensed UVLFs, we choose to use the binned UVLFs rather than the forward modeled UVLFs (i.e.~tables 4 and 3 in Ref~\cite{Bouwens:2022ojz}, respectively).
+We note that using the forward modeled UVLFs results in very slightly stronger constraints than the binned UVLFs (a factor of $\sim1.5-2$ across all $n$ and $m_\chi$ values).

+Before utilizing the HST data, we account for three observational effects: (i) Cosmic variance, (ii) Dust attenuation and (iii) the Alcock-Paczynski effect.
+Cosmic variance is address by imposing a minimal error of 20\% on the data, Dust attenuation is modeled using the IRX-$\beta$ relation, and the Alcock-Paczynski effect is accounted for by reevaluating the volume of the survey for each set of cosmological parameters; more details can be found in Ref.~\cite{Sabti:2021xvh}.

 Fig.~\ref{fig:LF_z=7} shows the impact of various values of IDM parameters on the UVLFs, against HST data.
 As evident in the figure, at greater cross sections and lower DM masses, the small scale suppression of IDM can have a major effect on the UVLFs.
 Increasing the cross section and decreasing the DM particle mass both result in fluctuations of larger modes being washed out by scattering between baryons and DM, leading to a deficit of luminous galaxies with respect to HST measurements.
 Notably, the oscillations at small scales in the matter power spectrum are translated into weaker, but noticeable oscillations in the UVLFs.
 This is a unique imprint of DAOs, that can potentially be detected given high-$z$ measurements.